jasperdg/flux/README.md

 This is the working monorepo development of the Flux and demo application.

 ## Index
-`/deployment` - In this directory we have the tools for deploying contracts to NEAR testnet
+`/deployment` - Can be used to deploy new contracts or interact with live versions of NEAR contracts

 `/frontend` - Depricated demo app